BRIEF HISTORY OF FETAL SURGERY

 Closed fetal therapies are procedures performed by inserting a needle or endoscopic trocar through the maternal abdominal and uterine wall without the need for hysterotomy.
 Most closed surgical procedures are performed under direct sonographic guidance and usually involve only one puncture, which typically measures 2.4 mm.
 This small puncture introduces a needle or trocar through which a shunt, balloon, or semirigid endoscope can be passed.
 Occasionally, closed fetal interventions are performed using a combination of sonographic and fetoscopic guidance.

 In general, a policy should be adopted to administer fetal analgesics for any invasive procedures during which the fetus might experience pain.
 This is certainly true for 18- to 20-week or older gestations.
 Intramuscular or intravenous agents are delivered under sonographic or endoscopic guidance using an 22-gauge needle.
 We usually give vecuronium (0.2 mg/kg), atropine (20 μg/kg), and fentanyl (15 μg/kg) using estimated fetal weight to immobilize the fetus and to suppress the fetal stress response, which is bradycardia.
-For the mother, instrument insertion is usually done under local anesthesia, which is injected ...
+For the mother, instrument insertion is usually done under local anesthesia, which ...